dameliac/info2180-lab5/README.md

 # info2180-lab5

-This is Lab 5 for Damelia Coleman on PHP and MySQL
+This is Lab 5 for Damelia Coleman on PHP and MySQL.